forsooth/Turing-Machine/doc/README.md

 | README       | This README file, in both .txt and .md formats

 # Example Output

+Note that box-drawing characters may not display correctly in this window due to the browser; rest assured that all characters line up in a true monospaced environment.

 ```
 $> python3 main.py -m ../machine.txt --debug 2
 Input: